GUIDELINES FOR PROSPECTIVE AUTHORS

 CONSIDERATION AND PEER REVIEW

-You can expect an initial response within six to eight weeks of our receipt of your proposal.
+You can expect an initial response within two weeks of our receipt of your proposal.
 If we are interested in potentially publishing your book, we will request a full manuscript for consideration.
-All manuscripts undergo a rigorous peer review process, which can take up to several months.
+All manuscripts undergo a rigorous peer review process, which can take several months.
 Your editor will work with you through the review process and will guide you through any revisions that may be necessary.
 Once your manuscript is determined to be ready, it will be reviewed by the Texas Tech University Press Editorial Committee for approval to publish.